Las Vegas Freestyle Chess Grand Slam

 The Las Vegas Freestyle Chess Grand Slam was a Chess960 tournament that took place in Las Vegas, United States from 16 July to 20 July 2025.
 It was the fourth leg of the Freestyle Chess Grand Slam Tour, a series of Chess960 tournaments being held throughout 2025.

 Regulation changes

 While the second leg had 12 participants playing in the main event, the number of participants was increased to 16 for the fourth leg.
-However, while before only the top eight players after the round-robin stage qualified for the main knockout bracket, now all the remaining eight players will still play for positions 3-16 in a modified double-elimination style format.
+However, while before only the top eight players after the round-robin stage qualified for the main knockout bracket, now all the remaining eight players would still play for positions 3-16 in a modified double-elimination style format.

-Another change to the format was the time control of the games.
-The primary games of the tournament were changed from 90 minutes+30, to being 30 minutes+30.
-The main goal of this was to have both games be played on the same day, so as to shorten the events' length.
-The Rapid Round-robin and tiebreaking games, which were already a shorter time control, were unaffected.
+Another change to the format was the time control of the knockout stage, which was reduced from 90 minutes per player to 30, with an unchanged increment of 30 seconds.
+The change was made to have two games played on the same day and shorten the event's length.
+The round-robin and tiebreak games were unaffected.